formkit/docs-content/guides/laravel-formkit-integration.md

 ## Integrating Backend Responses with FormKit

-One of the key benefits of using FormKit is its ability to easily integrate with your backend and handle form submissions, errors, and loading state.
+One of the key benefits of using FormKit in our project is its ability to easily integrate with your backend and handle form submissions, errors, and loading state.

-When a form is submitted, FormKit can send a request to your backend, handle the response, and update the form's state accordingly.
+When a form is submitted, FormKit can be configured to send a request to our backend, handle the response, and update the form's state accordingly.

-First, let's update the Login page to use FormKit.
+First — let's update our project's login page to use FormKit.
 Comments are included throughout to explain the example architecture.

 <client-only>